taeguscromis/etho/richlist/chainsync/README.md

 The executable needs write permissions in that directory.
 It will be best if you run it as a service.
 Set the settings in the ini file accordingly.

+You can now also put the settings.ini file somwhere else and star the executable with "-iniFile %path_to_the_file%"

 ```
 [blockchain]
 lastblock=Should be set to 1, to start at the chain beggining